-450-11.4 Multiple Strand Detensioning: In this method, detension all strands simultaneously by hydraulic dejacking.
+- 450-11.4 Multiple Strand Detensioning: In this method, detension all strands simultaneously by hydraulic dejacking.
 The total force is taken from the header by the jack, then released gradually.
 Do not allow the overstress required to loosen the anchoring devices at the header to exceed the force in the strand by 5%.
-After detensioning, strands at all points may be cut progressively from one end of the bed to the other using equipment and methods described above.

-450-11.5 TrimmingCutting Strands and Bars: Upon completion of the detensioning operation, cut the exposed strands to required length, using an oxygen flame or mechanical cutting device.
-On piles and other products requiring flush cutting of strands and bars, use only mechanical cutting, unless specifications require strand to be burned or ground below the pile surface.
-Do not use electric arc welders to cut bars or strands.

-450-11.5.1 Beams: Unless otherwise specified, allowFor beam ends that will be permanently encased in concrete diaphragms, cutall strands to protrude 2.5 inches plus or minus 0.5 inch beyond the end of the product, except cut strands for piling back to be flush with or below the concrete surface or as specified in the Plans.
-For beams with ends that will not to be encased in permanent concrete diaphragms, mechanically cut strands a minimum of 1/8 inch below the concrete surface.

-450-11.5.2 Piles: Mechanically cut strands flush with the concrete surface.
-For top (head) of fender piles and pile ends not embedded under final conditions, burn the strands a minimum of 1 inch below the concrete surface and clearly mark the pile to identify the top (head) end.

-450-11.5.3 Poles: Mechanically cut strands to a minimum of 1/8 inch below the concrete surface.

-450-11.6 Protecting Ends of Strands: Prepare the concrete surfaces and apply Type F-1 epoxy in accordance with the manufacturer's recommendations.

-450-11.6.1 Beams: For beams with ends that will not to be permanently encased in permanent concrete diaphragms, apply two layers of epoxy coat to the exposed beam ends; (including clipped and chamfered surfaces) with two layers of Type F-1 epoxy compound within seven calendar days of detensioning and prior to development of any corrosion at the ends of strands.
-Prepare the concrete surface and apply epoxy in accordance with the manufacturer's recommendations.
-The finished thickness of the epoxy coating must be a minimum of 1/16 inch; and forming a vertical flat plane at the end of the beam-without deviations for localized depressions resulting from recessinged of the strands or other defects.
+After detensioning, strands at all points may be cut progressively from one end of the bed to the other using equipment and methods described above. - 450-11.5 Cutting Strands and Bars: Upon completion of the detensioning operation, cut steel strands to required length, using an oxygen flame or mechanical cutting device.
+Do not use electric arc welders to cut bars or steel strands.
+Upon completion of the detensioning operation, cut CFRP strands to the required length using a mechanical cutting device.
+Do not use flame or shear cutting to cut CFRP strands. - 450-11.5.1 Beams: For beam ends that will be permanently encased in concrete diaphragms, cut strands to 2.5 inches plus or minus 0.5 inch beyond the end of the product or as specified in the Plans.
+For beams with ends that will not be encased in permanent concrete diaphragms, mechanically cut strands a minimum of 1/8 inch below the concrete surface. - 450-11.5.2 Piles: Mechanically cut strands flush with the concrete surface.
+For top (head) of fender piles and pile ends not embedded under final conditions, burn the strands a minimum of 1 inch below the concrete surface and clearly mark the pile to identify the top (head) end. - 450-11.5.3 Poles: Mechanically cut strands to a minimum of 1/8 inch below the concrete surface. - 450-11.6 Protecting Ends of Strands: Prepare the concrete surfaces and apply Type F-1 epoxy in accordance with the manufacturer's recommendations. - 450-11.6.1 Beams: For beam ends that will not be permanently encased in concrete diaphragms, apply two layers of epoxy to the exposed beam ends (including clipped and chamfered surfaces) within seven calendar days of detensioning and prior to development of any corrosion at the ends of strands.
+The finished thickness of the epoxy coating must be a minimum of 1/16 inch and form a vertical flat plane without deviations or localized depressions from recessed strands or other defects.

 450-11.6.2 Piles: Apply epoxy patches to all recessed strands.

 450-11.6.3 Poles: Coat entire face of tip (top) and butt (bottom) ends with epoxy.